tonyliuzj/email-node/README.md

-# Email Node — Persistent Email Service
+# Email Node — IMAP Webmail UI

-A modern, self-hosted email service built with Next.js, Tailwind CSS, and SQLite.
-Users can create persistent email accounts with secure passkey authentication and access their inbox in real-time via IMAP polling.
-An admin panel allows configuration of multiple domains, IMAP settings, and Cloudflare Turnstile CAPTCHA protection.
+A modern, self-hosted IMAP webmail UI with an inbox address system.
+Email Node does not send, receive, relay, or host mail by itself; it connects to catch-all IMAP mailboxes you already control, lets visitors create persistent inbox addresses on configured domains, and provides a browser inbox for reading matching messages.

 ---

 ## Features

-- **Persistent Email Accounts**
+- **Inbox Address System**
-  Create permanent email addresses with secure passkey authentication.
-Users can log back in anytime to access their inbox.
+  Create persistent inbox addresses with secure passkey authentication.
+Users can log back in anytime to access mail delivered to that address.

 - **Multi-Domain Support**
-  Configure multiple domains with separate IMAP settings.
-Users can choose from available domains when creating accounts.
+  Configure multiple domains backed by catch-all IMAP mailboxes.
+Users can choose from available domains when creating addresses.

-- **Real-Time Inbox**
+- **IMAP Webmail Inbox**
-  Auto-refreshes every 5 seconds via IMAP polling.
-View sender, subject, and message preview, then click to read full emails with HTML rendering.
+  Polls IMAP on a configurable interval.
+View sender, subject, and message preview, then click to read full emails with sanitized HTML rendering.

 - **Modern, Responsive UI**
   Clean interface with dark mode support, built with Tailwind CSS and Lucide icons.
 Mobile-friendly design with smooth animations.